akramyennoune/Tasks-and-labs/Linux-and-SQL-commands.md

 ---

-# Perform a SQL Query — Google Cybersecurity Certificate
+# Perform a SQL Query —

 ## Overview
 As part of the **Databases and SQL** module in Google's Cybersecurity Certificate, I used SQL to investigate two aspects of a fictional organization's security posture: